untillpro/scm4j/scm4j-jenkins/README.md

 	IJenkinsApi jenkins = new JenkinsApi("http://localhost:8080", "user", "password");
 ```
 - `void createJob(String jobName, String jobConfigXML)`
-  - Creates new job named `jobName` with provide job config xml.
+  - Creates new job named `jobName` with provided job config xml.
 Use `getJobConfigXml()` to obtain one from an existing Job